Saspian/weather-app/README.md

 ### Run `npm run dev`

-This will run the app in `http://localhost:5173/` url.
+This will run the app in `http://localhost:5173/`.
 Simply paste this url or right click on the link appear on the console.